Exclusive Representation Poland

 Bulgarian tenor Mihail Mihaylov graduated from the National Music Academy ‘Prof. Pancho Vladigerov’ in Sofia, where he studied under the guidance of Professor Ivanka Ninova.
 At the age of twenty-two, during his studies, he made his opera debut singing the part of Count Almaviva in Il barbiere di Siviglia.
-Afterwards, he appeared in various bel canto tenor roles: as Eduardo Milfort in La cambiale di matrimonio and Ernesto in Don Pasquale.
 Following his graduation from the Academy Mihaylov performed Nemorino in L’elisir d’amore, Beppe in Rita, Edgardo in Lucia di Lammermoor, Alfredo in La traviata, Duca di Mantova in Rigoletto, Fenton in Falstaff, Count Camille de Rosillon in Die lustige Witwe, at the most important Bulgarian opera houses as well as at the Macedonian Opera and Ballet in Skopje.

 The artist’s engagements for 2019/2020 include Alfredo and tenor part in Verdi’s Requiem at the Grand Theatre in Poznań, as well as Pinkerton at the Croatian National Theater in Rijeka.

 Updated October 2019

 ∗ This biography can be edited only by Studio Kultura